uhasker/getting-things-done-in-next-js/src/chapter1/12-writing-decent-code.md

 }
 ```

+Again, this is a very simple example, but the general principle holds for more complex situations as well.
+If you find yourself repeating very similar code over and over, you should probably extract it into a function.

+Remember, that's why we introduced functions in the first place.

 ### Think About Edge Cases

-One of the big differences between junior programmers and more senior developers is that juniors tend to ignore edge cases and just focus on the happy path.
+One of the big differences between junior programmers and more senior developers is that juniors tend to ignore edge cases and just focus on the "happy path".

 Consider this piece of code: